What support do you offer?

 Some ways in which it could work for you:

-If you would like to discuss returning to work or study and continuing to breastfeed please contact us on 0300 1234586 option 3
+If you would like to discuss returning to work or study and continuing to breastfeed please contact chathealth by text and request the infant feeding team on 07507 327754.

 Nationally, there has been an increase in the number of children with rickets which is associated with a lack of vitamin D.